Aakashk14/cast-extension/README.md

 ## Objective
 Netflix doesn't show cast names on Pausing like Primevideo does , I made this extension to make the watching experience more good with a little feature

-### To test the extension, you can download the packed release from [here](https://github.com/Aakashk14/Netflix-extension/releases/download/1.0/cast.crx)
+### To test the extension, you can download the packed extension release from [here](https://github.com/Aakashk14/Netflix-extension/releases/download/1.0/cast.crx)

 ## Build